sophiavanvalkenburg/concentric-shapes/README.md

 <img src="https://www.github.com/sophiavanvalkenburg/concentric-shapes/raw/master/test01.png" height="250" /> <img src="https://www.github.com/sophiavanvalkenburg/concentric-shapes/raw/master/test02.png" height="250" />

 ## To-Do
+* If lines intersect:
-* Split a single graph into multiple graphs if lines intersect
+  * Split a single graph into multiple graphs
-* Combine multiple graphs into a single graph if lines intersect
+  * Combine multiple graphs into a single graph
 * Enforce clockwise winding by default
   * Add support for counterclockwise winding with key press (and color change)
 * Use mousedown to add a new node to the initial graphs